 A SOC 2 Type II certification can be achieved after the auditor has been able to examine the operating effectiveness of these controls over a specified period of time, typically six- to 12- months.
-This is a step above the Type I report since it confirms the control processes are not only designed well, implemented, but also consistently performed.
-Think of Type II as the real world, where they’re built right, in place, and proven to work providing even more confidence for customers.
+This is a step above the Type I report since it confirms the control processes are not only designed and implemented well but also consistently performed.
+Think of Type II as the real world, where they’re built right, in place, and proven to work, providing even more confidence for customers.

 - Security: This principle is in reference to an organization’s system resources and how they’re protected against unauthorized access, either physical or logical.
 Access controls prevent the unauthorized removal, alteration, or disclosure of information along with theft, abuse, or misuse.
 Ways in which this can be managed are security tools like two-factor authentication, network and app firewalls, and intrusion detection to prevent unauthorized access via security breaches.

-- Availability: This principle is referencing the system, service, or product available for operation or use as outlined in a contract or service level agreement (SLA).
-This is determined by both the provider and customer for an acceptable minimum level and is not in reference to a system’s usability or functionality, but the security criteria that can impact access.
+- Availability: This principle references the system, service, or product available for operation or uses as outlined in a contract or service level agreement (SLA).
+This is determined by both the provider and customer for an acceptable minimum level and is not in reference to a system’s usability or functionality but the security criteria that can impact access.
 Ways in which this can be managed are performance monitoring, disaster recovery, and security incident handling.

-- Processing Integrity: This principle is referencing a system that achieves its intended purpose, in terms of delivering the right data at right time, and at the right cost.
+- Processing Integrity: This principle references a system that achieves its intended purpose in terms of delivering the right data at right time and at the right cost.
 It must be accurate, complete, timely, valid, and authorized.
-This doesn’t necessarily equal data integrity, since if there were errors prior to being input to the system that is not the processor’s responsibility.
+This doesn’t necessarily equal data integrity since if there were errors prior to being input to the system, that is not the processor’s responsibility.
 This can be managed through quality assurance (QA) procedures and process monitoring.

 - Confidentiality: This principle is based on the consideration that confidential data is protected.
-This can be data whose access or disclosure is specifically restricted such as, internal pricing structures, intellectual property, or sensitive financial information.
-This means transmission should include encryption and storage should have access controls, network/app firewalls to protect again unauthorized users.
+This can be data whose access or disclosure is specifically restricted, such as internal pricing structures, intellectual property, or sensitive financial information.
+This means transmission should include encryption, and storage should have access controls, network/app firewalls to protect against unauthorized users.